rafeerahman/Anonymizer/deliverable-1/planning.md

 - As a university faculty member, I want to be able to anonymize columns of a spreadsheet, in order to make the data in it not sensitive anymore.

+**As a** PhD student conducting a research experiment about improving student’s mental health,

+**I want to** anonymize a spreadsheet containing personally identifiable data such as survey respondent names, student numbers, and e-mails

+**so that** I can provide this spreadsheet to my research assistants to conduct analyses on the data.

+<u>**Acceptance Criteria:**</u>

+**Given** that the PhD student wants to anonymize some data,

+**When** they send a request to our API route with the CSV, names of columns to anonymize, and the anonymization technique name,

+**Then**

+1. On response code 200, a CSV with the anonymized data should be returned.
+It must match the columns that they wanted anonymized and the anonymization technique they specified.
+2. On response code 400, a message stating “Bad Request” is returned.
+3. On response code 404, a message stating “Server Error” is returned.

 TODO: add more / break these up

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.